PennLINC/CuBIDS/docs/usage.rst

 The changes in ``keyparam_edited_summary.csv`` will be applied to the BIDS data in ``/bids/dir`` and the new Key and Parameter groups will be saved to csv files starting with ``new_keyparam_prefix``.
-Note: fieldmaps keygroups with variant parameters will be identified but not renamed.
+Note: fieldmaps entitysets with variant parameters will be identified but not renamed.

 The ``_AcqGrouping.tsv`` file